keesiemeijer/wp-reference/README.md

 * User: root
 * Pass: root

-### Variables
+### Settings
-For VVV version 2 you can edit the custom variables in the [vvv-custom.yml](https://github.com/keesiemeijer/wp-reference#vvv-version-2) file.
-For lower versions edit them in the `vvv-init.sh` file.
+For VVV version 2+ you can edit custom settings in the [vvv-custom.yml](https://github.com/keesiemeijer/wp-reference#vvv-version-2) file.
+For lower versions edit settings variables in the `vvv-init.sh` file.
 See the commented variables below from the `vvv-init.sh` file for more information.

 **Note**: The variables in the `vvv-custom.yml` file are the same but lowercase and will override the variables in the `vvv-init.sh` file.